-The UBC Hospital MS Clinic also continues to be innovative in disease management and research.
-The clinic is a national clinical trial centre for new pharmaceutical therapies; imaging research, advanced genetics and immunology research; and is home to the world’s largest MS registries (database) of over 7500 patients, many of whom have been followed for over 25 years.
-The Clinic neurologists and staff strive to continue to provide ongoing treatment, support and provide information for patients with MS and their families.
+We continue to be innovative in disease management and research.
+The clinic is a national clinical trial centre for new pharmaceutical therapies; imaging research, advanced genetics and immunology research; and is home to the world’s largest MS registry of over 7500 patients, many of whom have been followed for over 25 years.
+Our clinical team is committed to providing the best ongoing treatment, support and provide information for patients with MS and their families.

 The UBC Hospital MS Clinic is a teaching clinic and is actively involved teaching and mentoring medical students, residents and fellows who may become future MS specialists.
 Training and education is a very important component of the MS Clinic.

 As the MS clinicians and researchers at the Djavad Mowafaghian Centre for Brain Health, our goal is to provide the best treatment that is safely available to our patients and to pursue research that could lead to improvements in their lives.

 All of our neurologists are affiliated with the Division of Neurology, Department of Medicine, in the Faculty of Medicine at the University of British Columbia.